SUNRUSE-Junk-Drawer/sunruse-influx-grunt/readme.md

 			* input:
 			A value object (see sunruse-influx-toolchain documentation) to compile as input to the function.

+			* targetOptions:
+			An object where the keys are the names of the targets and the values are the options to pass to the platform when compiling.
+See the platforms' own documentation for what can be entered here.

 		* targets:
 		An object, where the keys are user-friendly names and the values are objects containing: